grammyjs/website/site/docs/guide/basics.md

 > Also see <https://core.telegram.org/bots/api#html-style>

-Send your message with HTML elements in the text, and specify `parse_mode: 'HTML'`.
+Send your message with HTML elements in the text, and specify `parse_mode: "HTML"`.

 ```ts
 await bot.api.sendMessage(